Chris Lennard

 Although now a climatologist, I am a lapsed zoologist who has also dabbled in the dark art of oceanography.
 As such I hold an undergraduate degrees in Zoology and Oceanography, and post graduate degrees in Ocean and Atmospheric Science (B.Sc.
 Hons), Zoology (M.Sc.) and Climatology (Ph.D.).
 As a zoologist I was interested in the historic causes of historic avian extinction (introduced predators) and how these have changed over time with respect to the current most threatened species (habitat loss).
 My Ph.D. tested the ability of a regional climate model (MM5) to capture extreme rainfall events over Cape Town, South Africa.

-Currently my CSAG projects and responsibilities include:
+Currently projects and responsibilities I have within CSAG include:

-3. I am Co-PI on the Wellcome Trust funded Health:RADAR project (Responsible Access to Data for Analysis and Research), a collaboration between the Modelling and Simulation Hub, Africa (MASHA) and CSAG to co-develop an open-source web-based platform in which data is collated, curated and transformed to catalyse Climate Sensitive Infectious Disease (CSID) modelling.
+- I am Co-PI on the Wellcome Trust funded Health:RADAR project (Responsible Access to Data for Analysis and Research), a collaboration between the Modelling and Simulation Hub, Africa (MASHA) and CSAG to co-develop an open-source web-based platform in which data is collated, curated and transformed to catalyse Climate Sensitive Infectious Disease (CSID) modelling.

-6. I lecture into climate related courses at UCT and the CSAG Winterschool.
+- I lecture into climate related courses at UCT and the CSAG Winterschool.

-7. Student supervision at the Post-graduate and Post-Doctoral levels.
+- Student supervision at the Post-graduate and Post-Doctoral levels.

-8. I serve on the CSAG Strategic Oversight Committee
+- I serve on the CSAG Strategic Oversight Committee

-1. Through the Co-Ordinated Regional Downscaling Experiment (CORDEX ) I lead the CORDEX-Africa Analysis Initiative; the development of the CORDEX Impacts Atlas for Africa; served a term on the CORDEX Scientific Advisory Team and am currently a Point of Contact for Africa.
+- Through the Co-Ordinated Regional Downscaling Experiment (CORDEX ) I established the CORDEX-Africa Analysis Initiative; the development of the CORDEX Impacts Atlas for Africa; served a term on the CORDEX Scientific Advisory Team and am currently a Point of Contact for Africa.
 One of my current Cordex responsibilities includes the engagement of users of climate information which I find particularly satisfying.
 I also served a 5-year term on the CORDEX Scientific Advisory Team.

-2. For the IPCC 6th Assessment Cycle I was a lead author in the IPCC AR6 WGII Africa chapter (Chapter 9) and was a lead author in Chapter 2 of the IPCC Special Report on Land and Climate.
+For the IPCC 6th Assessment Cycle I was a lead author in the IPCC AR6 WGII Africa chapter (Chapter 9) and was a lead author in Chapter 2 of the IPCC Special Report on Land and Climate.
 In the IPCC 5th Assessment cycle I was a Lead Author in the WGII Africa Chapter.

 If any of the above resonates with you feel free to get in touch using lennard at csag dot uct dot ac dot za.